redeclipse/redeclipse.github.io/docs/editing/Fx.md

 * `emitmove` - as opposed to rest being `integer` type, this one is `float`, when set above `0`, only allows emission when emitter moves at a given speed.
 Default: `0`.
 * `emitparam` - only allows emission when internal emitter parameter (see *"Internal parameters"*) of a given index (`integer`) becomes larger than 0.
 Default: `-1`.

-## Iteration

-Effect emissions can also be repeated by iterating an effect.
-It allows you to create repeated patterns using a single effect instance.

-* `iter` - how many times an effect should be emitted.
-Default: `1`.
-* `iteroffset` - position vector offset between each emission.
-Default: `0, 0, 0`.

-You can also modulate various properties by interpolating the values by the iteration. (*see "Property modifiers"*)

 ### Example 1: single-shot emission for 1 second

     registerfx FX_EXAMPLE1 $FX_TYPE_PARTICLE [